 Certain of the Company's acquisitions involve contingent consideration arrangements.
-Payment of additional consideration is contingent upon the acquired company reaching certain performance milestones, such as attaining specified revenue levels, achieving product development targets, or obtaining regulatory approvals.
+Payment of additional consideration is contingent upon the acquired company reaching certain performance milestones, such as attaining specified revenue levels or obtaining regulatory approvals.
 These contingent consideration liabilities are measured at estimated fair value using either a probability weighted discounted cash flow analysis or a Monte Carlo simulation model, both of which consider significant unobservable inputs.
-These inputs include (1) the discount rate used to present value the projected cash flows (ranging from 1.3% to 3.4%), (2) the probability of milestone achievement (ranging from 25.0% to 100.0%), (3) the projected payment dates (ranging from 2018 to 2025), and (4) the volatility of future revenue
+These inputs include (1) the discount rate used to present value the projected cash flows (ranging from 2.4% to 4.2%), (2) the probability of milestone achievement (ranging from 0.0% to 98.9%), (3) the projected payment dates (ranging from 2021 to 2025), and (4) the volatility of future revenue (45.0%).
+The use of different assumptions could have a material effect on the estimated fair value amounts.